terraform-cisco-modules/easy-aci/README.md

 Notice the `eza.yaml` extension on the files.
 This is how the  `data.utils_yaml_merge.model` is configured to recognize the files that should be imported with the module.

-The more complex example is shown in the `./RICH/` Folder Structure.
+The other examples are shown in the `./RICH/` Folder Structure.
 This is what is being used for our lab in Richfield, Ohio.
 In these examples there are four sub-folders.

 * `RICH/Asgard` - The First ACI Fabric
 * `RICH/Wakanda` - The Second ACI Fabric